zackstout/Linear-Regression-Census/README.md

 Big thanks to [statisticsfun](https://www.youtube.com/channel/UClD8c_piy1nrJySPJUgyivg) for creating the [video](https://www.youtube.com/watch?v=w2FKXOa0HGA) that made this click for me!

-Now getting the correlations for each column of the dataframe against each other column.
-Some are very close to one (e.g. population of men and population of women), whereas some have barely any correlation.

 ## Screenshots:
 Pandas provides some very useful and easy-to-implement methods for visualizing our data.